xyzcenter/BaselightUserGuide/quick-start.md

 As this is just a brief introduction to Baselight we won’t be going into much detail, but all the main workflow steps will be covered in the following topics:

+--0--
+이미지 삽입
+--0--

-Starting up the system
+## Starting up the system

 If your Mac is set up with multiple users, please make sure you are logged in as the correct user before starting the application software as this may affect the access you have to certain files and directories on your system.

-Running the Baselight application
+* Running the Baselight application

 The application is launched from the icon which can be found in the Baselight folder in Applications.

- While the software is loading, a splash screen will appear giving you the current software build number.
+-> While the software is loading, a splash screen will appear giving you the current software build number.

+₩₩₩₩
 Note that if the software licence has not yet been installed or activated you will be presented with a pop-up licence dialogue box.
 Please refer to Appendix 40 - Software installation & activation for details of installing or updating the application software and activating the licence.
+₩₩₩₩

 Once the application has launched you will see a default workspace displayed in the Baselight user interface and the Job Manager opened as a floating window.
 If your system includes a grading control panel then it should also have been initialised and you should see appropriate labels on its buttons and screens.